Giovanni Papini: World War II and collaborations with Fascism

-He became a teacher at the University of Bologna in 1935, when the Fascist authorities confirmed Papini's "impeccable reputation" through the appointment.
+He became a teacher at the University of Bologna in 1935 when the Fascist authorities confirmed Papini's "impeccable reputation" through the appointment.
 In 1937, Papini published the only volume of his History of Italian Literature, which he dedicated to Benito Mussolini: "to Il Duce, friend of poetry and of the poets", being awarded top positions in academia, especially in the study of Italian Renaissance.
 In 1940 Papini's Storia della Letteratura Italiana was published in Nazi Germany with the title Eternal Italy: The Great in its Empire of Letters (in German: Ewiges Italien – Die Großen im Reich seiner Dichtung).

 Papini was the vice president of the Europäische Schriftstellervereinigung (i.e. European Writers' League), which was founded by Joseph Goebbels in 1941/42.
 When the Fascist regime crumbled in 1943, Papini entered a Franciscan convent in La Verna, under the name "Fra' Bonaventura".

 Final years

-Largely discredited at the end of World War II, Papini was defended by the Catholic political right.
+Largely discredited at the end of World War II in Europe, Papini was defended by the Catholic political right.
 His work concentrated on different subjects, including a biography of Michelangelo, while he continued to publish dark and tragic essays.
 He collaborated with Corriere della Sera, contributing articles that were published as a volume after his death.

 Papini had been suffering from progressive paralysis (due by motor neuron disease) and was blind during the last years of his life.
 He died at the age of 75.

-According to art historian Richard Dorment, Francisco Franco's regime and NATO used Papini's series of imaginary interviews (Il Libro Nero, 1951) as propaganda against Pablo Picasso, to dramatically undercut his pro-Communist image.
+According to art historian Richard Dorment, Francisco Franco's regime and NATO used Papini's series of imaginary interviews in the 1951 novel Il libro nero as propaganda against Pablo Picasso, to dramatically undercut his pro-Communist image.
 In 1962, the artist asked his biographer Pierre Daix, to expose the pretend interview, which he did in Les Lettres Françaises.

 He was admired by Bruno de Finetti, founder of a subjective theory of probability, and Jorge Luis Borges, who remarked that Papini had been "unjustly forgotten" and included some of his stories in the Library of Babel.